mitric-lab/programming_theochem/src/02-symbolic_computation/01-basic_operations.md

 ```python
 {{#include ../codes/02-symbolic_computation/basic_operations.py:expression_to_sympy_float}}
 ```
-Although `f_01_expr_num` gives us the same result as the python float in the first glance, its type is not ´float´, but rather `sympy.core.numbers.Float`.
+Although `f_01_expr_num` gives us the same result as the python float at first glance, its type is not ´float´, but rather `sympy.core.numbers.Float`.
-Note the capital F. This is a floating point data type from sympy, which has arbitrary precision.
+Note the capital F. This is a floating point data type from SymPy, which has arbitrary precision.
 The last line, for example, evaluates the expression with 50 valid decimal places instead of the standard 15 or 16 of Python's built-in `float`.